jeremenichelli/mnster/README.md

 **Note:** You may notice that there aren't a lot of bindings available.
 The reason is that I don't like to include code in my projects that it doesn't end up being used.
 So I prefer to keep the bindings to minimum, this means less file size and faster loading times.

-*But I need other bindings!* Yes, there's a chance you might need more bindings, that's why **monster** allows you to declare bindings in a very easy way.
-You can *feed your monster* with as much bindings as you want.
+*But I need other bindings!* Yes, there's a chance you might need more bindings, that's why **mnster** allows you to declare bindings in a very easy way.
+You can *feed your mnster* with as much bindings as you want.

 ### Declaring new bindings

-If you need to extend the funcitonality of this library, you can use the ```monster.binding``` method.
+If you need to extend the funcitonality of this library, you can use the ```mnster.binding``` method.
 First of all, remember that any binding attribute must start with *mns-* followed by the binding name itself and after that you can add as much letters and hyphens as you want.
-You'll also need a function that does the trick, for that **monster** will give you a context object with all the values you need to apply your binding.
+You'll also need a function that does the trick, for that **mnster** will give you a context object with all the values you need to apply your binding.

 Every context object will contain this properties:
 - **context.node** element that holds the binding attribute